fengtingzhang/blog/_posts/2017-11-15-rubyconf-2017-day-one.md

 ----

-## Writing Rocket software using Ruby
+## Writing Rocket software using Ruby by Nate Berkopec
 * An Apollo Guide Controller (AGC) simulator using the constraints from rocket launches from 1960s
 * Javascript version moon.js